 House For Sale: 101 East Court Square, Decatur.
 It’s 1960.
 Meet your modern dream ranch house!
 Perfect for Barbie, Ken and babies.
 This red brick number is a cherry; complete with carport, pink powder room, and knotty pine paneling complemented by nifty chartreuse walls.
 The front yard is darling, the porch has fab ironwork and your back yard bash will have room to spread.
 This house is so aced that it will fly off the market.
 This exhibit will be up through the summer of 2014.

-OFF SITE EXHIBIT - Our beautiful Menaboni mural has been placed on loan to Brick Store Pub (125 E. Court Sq, Decatur GA 30030).
+OFF SITE EXHIBIT - In the summer of 2012, our beautiful Menaboni mural was loaned to Brick Store Pub (125 E. Court Sq, Decatur GA 30030).
 This large piece includes 15 mosaic panels created from about 3,000 eggshells!
 Mills B. Lane, Jr., then president of The Citizens and Southern Bank, commissioned Athos Menaboni to create this piece for the lobby of the C&S Emory branch (1237 Clairmont Road) in 1958.
 The mosaic is divided into three pictorial panels with two title panels of Japanese Nakora wood creating a triptych.
 The title panels read, “Whatsoever a man soweth, that shall he also reap.”

 Born in Italy in 1895, Menaboni became a well-known artist in Georgia from the 1930s on.
 Between 1951 and 1969, he was commissioned by Mills Lane to paint murals in various C&S banks.
 Menaboni is often hailed as the heir of James Audubon and painted over l50 species of birds, eventually publishing Menaboni's Birds, in 1950.